 Are there disadvantages to flexible work arrangements?

 Ultimately, those who opt for flexible working hours will still need to create a structure that works for them.
+Although it seems like a great option, there are work from home problems that can crop up for remote employees.

 Flexible working doesn't mean logging on sporadically to do an undefined amount of work a couple of times a week, even while assignments roll in.
 This is an unsustainable working style.
 It may create issues for those who struggle with managing their day-to-day work while away from a full-time office setting.